asheint/langgraph-tutorial/README.md

 ## Overview

 This project showcases LangGraph, a library for building stateful, multi-actor applications with LLMs.
-The tutorial includes two implementations:
+The project includes two implementations:

 1. **Simple Chatbot** - Basic single-node graph implementation
 2. **Advanced Chatbot** - Multi-node graph with message classification and routing